faushine/faushine.github.io/_posts/2020-03-09-3EasyPieces.md

 ### Why would we build such interfaces to what should be the simple act of creating a new process?

 Answer:
 Think about that the shell is a program.
 It shows you a prompt and waits you to type something to run.
-When it recieves you command, it calls fork() to create a new process to execute it.
+When it receives you command, it calls fork() to create a new process to execute it.

 ### Process Control And Users